Castle Cary railway station: Platform layout

 The station has three platforms.
 The main station facilities are located on the London bound platform 1, as well as the main station building and ticket office which is staffed until the afternoon.
 Toilet facilities are available on the concourse too.
 In front of the building is a car park for 100 cars, a bus stop and a taxi rank.
 Platform 2 serves west bound services to Taunton, Exeter, Plymouth and Penzance, whilst the shorter platform 3 can only be used by trains on the Bristol to Weymouth line.
 Immediately to the west of the station the Weymouth line diverges from the London to Penzance Line.

 Location

 Castle Cary station is the closest station to the site of the Glastonbury Festival, which is held near Pilton about 8 miles away.
 During the period of the festival additional trains are provided, and special buses are run from the station to the festival site.
 The station also serves events at the Royal Bath and West Showground, though these are not provided with extra trains.
 It is also the nearest main line station to the city of Wells which lost its rail connection in 1963.

 Services

-The service on the London to Penzance line runs approximately every two hours, with 8 trains in each direction, although not all trains run as far as Penzance.
-The service on the Bristol to Weymouth line runs on a similar frequency, again with 8 trains in each direction.
+The Great Western Railway service between London Paddington and Exeter St Davids runs approximately every two hours, with 9 trains towards London Paddington per day, and 10 trains towards Exeter St Davids, although some services will reach stations such as Paignton and Plymouth.
+The service between Gloucester and Weymouth runs on a similar frequency, with 9 trains in each direction all weekdays except Friday, where only 8 operate northbound, however, some trains only operate between Bristol Temple Meads and Weymouth.

+The South Western Railway service between London Waterloo and Yeovil Junction via Westbury and Salisbury is more irregular, however, as there are 6 trains towards London Waterloo throughout the day, but only 3 towards Yeovil Junction.